drhsqlite/fossil-mirror/www/grep.md

 | `-l`   | list a checkin ID prefix for matching historical versions of the file
 | `-v`   | print each checkin ID considered, regardless of whether it matches

-No equivalent of other POSIX `grep` options currently exist.
+That leaves many divergences at the option level from POSIX `grep`:

+*   There is no built-in way to get a count of matches, as with `grep -c`.

+*    You cannot give more than one pattern, as with `grep -e` or `grep -f`.

+*   There is no equivalent of `grep -F` to do literal fixed-string matches only.

+*   `fossil grep -l` does not do precisely the same thing as POSIX `grep -l`: it lists checkin ID prefixes, not file names.

+*   Fossil always gives the line number in its output, which is to say that it acts like `grep -n`.
+There is no way to disable the line number in `fossil grep` output.

+*   There is no way to suppress all output, returning only a status code to indicate whether the pattern matched, as with `grep -q`.

+*   There is no way to suppress error output, as with `grep -s`.

-Note in partcicular that there is no equivalent of `grep -R`, either implicitly or explicitly.
-Fossil `grep` currently accepts only a single input file name.
+*   Fossil `grep` accepts only a single input file name.
 You cannot give it a list of file names, and you cannot give it a directory name for Fossil to expand to the set of all files under that directory.
+This means Fossil `grep` has no equivalent of the common POSIX `grep -R` extension.
+(And if it did, it would probably have a different option letter, since `-R` in Fossil has a different meaning, by convention.)

+*   You cannot invert the match, as with `grep -v`.

 Patches to remove those limitations will be thoughtfully considered.